trex-paxos/trex-paxos-jvm/paxos-advisory-locks/README.md

 This codebase:

 * Implements distributed advisory locks as distributed leases using the Trex2 Paxos library.
-* Provides a simple client API to acquire and release leases.
+* Provides only a minimal subset of features compared to [The Chubby lock service](https://static.googleusercontent.com/media/research.google.com/en//archive/chubby-osdi06.pdf).
+* Aims to have a client-less approach to basic features.
-* Provides a simple server where you run a cluster of servers and they all keep exactly in sync using the Paxos algorithm.
+* Provides a simple server where you run a cluster of servers where they all keep exactly in sync using the Paxos algorithm.
-* By definition advisory locks do not prevent access to the protected resource.
-They are more like leases rather than true locks.
+* Is small enough to be embeddable such that you can choose to back it into a Java app rather than deploy it separately.
 * Uses the H2 MVStore as the default storage backend to be both the paxos journal and to hold the lease state.
-* Trex allows you to use a journal that is using your main database, kv-store or document store, where you can managed translations yourself.
-This means you can use your preferred database or kv-store or document store as the backing data store.
+* Allows you to use an external database, or kv-store, or document store if you so choose.
-* As this solution runs Paxos you need at least two nodes in the cluster to get it to work but clearly you should use three or more.
+* Allows you to run a cluster of three or five servers.
+Even numbers are supported including just two but are not recommended.

-### Overview
+### Aims

+Significant elements of the following are paraphrasing the work of Mick Burrows in the paper "The Chubby lock service for loosely-coupled distributed systems".

 Advisory locks are locks that only prevent other attempts to acquire the same lock, but do not automatically prevent access to the protected resource: